elixir-lang/elixir/lib/elixir/pages/Unicode Syntax.md

 ### Variables

-Atoms in Elixir follow the identifier rule above with the following modifications:
+Variables in Elixir follow the identifier rule above with the following modifications:

   * `<Start>` includes the codepoint _ (005F)
   * `<Start>` must not include Lu (letter uppercase) and Lt (letter titlecase) characters